 March is the Philippines Colon Cancer Awareness Month.

-March is observed as Philippines Colon Cancer Awareness Month to encourage people to learn how to reduce their risk of colorectal cancer through regular screening and a healthy lifestyle.
+March is observed as the Philippines Colon Cancer Awareness Month to encourage people to learn how to reduce their risk of colorectal cancer through regular screening and a healthy lifestyle.

 Cancer is a dreaded word.